Warning notification:Warning

 Lifestyle changes

-It can reduce symptoms such as snoring and tiredness.
-It can also reduce the risk of complications of OSA.
+The CPAP machine can ease symptoms such as snoring and tiredness.
+It can also reduce the risk of sleep apnoea complications.
 For example, high blood pressure.

 • nasal congestion, runny nose or irritation